rackerlabs/docs-cloud-identity/api-docs/dev-guide/quickstart-guide.rst

 Use this Quick Start to learn how to authenticate and submit API requests and to manage authentication tokens for Rackspace Cloud accounts.
-The instructions use cURL commands to provide direct access to the Cloud service API.
-The `cURL command line tool`_ is operations.
+The instructions use cURL commands to provide direct access to the Identity service API.
+The `cURL command line tool`_ is useful for running, testing, and troubleshooting individual API operations.

 ..  tip::